hmcts/sscs-ccd-definitions/README.md

 Once version 5.1.21 appears in the ACR, you can run the following command to upload it to your local CCD Docker environment.

     ../bin/upload-ccd-definition-to-env.sh local benefit 5.1.21

+## Create a local XLSX from a Definition Version

+If needed, you can generate a local copy of a defintion stored in the ACR.
+This definition should match the version stored in Confluence.

+    ../bin/json2xlsx.sh benefit 5.1.21

+This would create a file named sscs-ccd-benefit-5.1.21.xlsx in the ./releases directory relative to the directory in which you ran the command.